January 7, 2023 · go and net

 └─ 60-bits └─ 4-bits

-To start receiving and sending messages, all we really need to do is to pipe a net.Conn into a binproto.Conn instance.
-Once a connection is established, we can call ReadMessage() and Send() methods on a Conn instance to read and send messages.
+To start receiving and sending messages, you simply pipe a net.Conn (network connection) into a binproto.Conn instance.
+Once connected, use the ReadMessage() and Send() methods on the Conn object to read incoming messages and send messages over the network.

 package main